-- 13 Female-Headed Household - 3 No Response
+• 0 Female-Headed Household

-For HOME funds, these demographic percentages are largely on par with the greater city of Fargo; for CDBG, the number of American Indians and Black/African Americans is much higher in comparison to their overall population.
+For HOME funds, these demographic percentages are largely on par with the greater city of Fargo, especially given the small sample size.
+For CDBG, the number of American Indians and Black/African Americans is much higher in comparison to their overall population.
 While this may highlight disparities, it also demonstrates sufficient affirmative marketing efforts.
 According to the latest U.S. Census Bureau Population Estimates Program and the 2017 American Community Study, of Fargo's population in 2018: